- We advise you to exercise normal safety precautions.

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.

 The official currency of the former Yugoslav Republic of Macedonia is the Denar.
 The economy is cash-based, however, credit cards are accepted in major hotels and large shops.
-There is an increasing number of ATMs that accept international bank cards.
+There are an increasing number of ATMs that accept international bank cards.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.